abdelkadergelany/IUT-examstore/README.md

  **$ npm install**
  # To start :
  Go to the root directory and run **php -S localhost:8000 -t public**
+ The uploaded PDFs fles are located at /storage/app/public/pdf/cse/ For experiment purpose import the SQL data located at IUT-examstore/tests/iutexamstore.sql

  # screenshots